To mark a site as green, you need to do one of two things.

 If you want to a very simple summary of the process, our page How do I add my organisation to the Green Web Directory? might be helpful.

-You can also jump straight to our registration form if you are ready to get started.
+You can also jump straight to our provider portal if you are ready to get started.

 For a more technical explanation about what we accept as evidence of green energy use please read on.

 When a provider starts the process to get verified with the Green Web Foundation, we need some information from them first before we can ask about whether they are a provider of green services.

 First of all, we need a way to identify any ‘downstream’ service as coming from that provider, in a way machines can check quickly.
 There are three ways we use at present: